 |Small Business Loan||Small Business Line of Credit|

 |Collateral||Secured or unsecured||Secured or unsecured|

 |Best for:||Starting or growing a business when you have a specific need for financing.||An ongoing project that will need multiple payments, or as a tool to manage cash flow.|

 Home Equity Loan vs. Home Equity Line of Credit

-Home equity loans (HELs) and home equity lines of credit (HELOCs) are personal debts that are secured by your home.
-For many people, their home is their most valuable assets, and one of the few things they can use as collateral to qualify for a large loan.
+Home equity loans (HELs) and home equity lines of credit (HELOCs) are personal debts that are secured by your home equity through a bank or credit union.
+For many people, their home is their most valuable asset, and one of the few things they can use as collateral to qualify for a large loan.

-However, you’re also putting your home at risk as the creditor could foreclose on the property if you can’t afford the payments anymore.
+However, you’re also putting your home at risk as the creditor could foreclose on the property if you can’t afford the HEL or HELOC loan payments anymore.
 The process can also take time and be expensive as you may need to get your home appraised to take out a HEL or HELOC.